The HIBEAM Instrument at the European Spallation Source: Detectors

-An ion chamber composed of $^{3}$He gas and using the $n+^{3}$He $\to ^{3}$H $+p+0.78$ MeV reaction provides a gamma-insensitive, fast neutron radiation-damage-insensitive medium with a high absorption cross section for slow neutrons and sufficient energy release to create enough ions per neutron capture that the detector noise can still closely approach the $\sqrt{N}$ limit.
+An ion chamber filled with $^{3}$He gas, utilizing the $n+^{3}$He $\to ^{3}$H $+p+0.78$ MeV reaction, serves as a gamma-insensitive and radiation-damage-resistant detector for neutrons.
+It has a high absorption cross-section for slow neutrons and releases enough energy per neutron capture to produce a strong ionization signal.
+As a result, the detector's noise remains low and is primarily limited by the intrinsic statistical fluctuation of the detected neutron count, which follows the $\sqrt{N}$ scaling.
 The small fraction of the signal induced by background gammas in the beam in such a $^{3}$He ion chamber can be subtracted by placing an identical $^{4}$He ion chamber just in front of the $^{3}$He ion chamber.
-To an excellent approximation the induced signal in the $^{4}$He ion chamber comes only from the gammas in the beam, and a $^{3}$He ion chamber with the same dimensions and gas pressure directly behind the $^{4}$He ion chamber will possess a nearly identical response to gammas.
-Therefore one can subtract these two signals to leave only that from the neutrons.
-Szymanski et. al~\cite{Szymanski:1994nima} successfully demonstrated this concept at the LANSCE pulsed spallation neutron source.
+To an excellent approximation, the induced signal in the $^{4}$He ion chamber comes only from the gammas in the beam, and a $^{3}$He ion chamber with the same dimensions and gas pressure directly behind the $^{4}$He ion chamber will possess a nearly identical response to gammas.
+Therefore, one can subtract these two signals to leave only that from the neutrons.
+Szymanski et. al~\cite{Szymanski:1994nima} successfully demonstrated this concept at the LANSCE (Los Alamos Neutron Science Center) pulsed spallation neutron source.
 Possible backgrounds from neutron activation of ion chamber components by high energy neutrons and gammas can be quantified at ESS using the signal from the fraction of the time-of-flight frame outside the slow neutron arrival time and also by taking data during dropped pulses from the ESS proton accelerator.
-Fast neutrons in the beam appear to early in the time-of-flight frame to be confused with the slow neutrons of interest for this work.
+Fast neutrons in the beam appear too early in the time-of-flight frame to be confused with the slow neutrons of interest for this work.